FOREX-Safe-haven currencies give back gains as U.S.-Iran situation eases

 Moreover, Chinese factory-gate prices fell at a slower pace in December, giving Beijing room to stay on course on monetary easing as economic growth cools.
 Some investors have worried that consumer inflation, hovering near eight-year highs, could make China's central bank more cautious about the further stimulus.
 "A trade deal, falling inflation ... combined with past and current PBOC easing should over the next few months help the Chinese economy," said Sebastien Galy, a Nordea strategist.

-Traders will be watching the eurozone November unemployment rate, expected to stay at 7.5%, and U.S. jobless claims, which economists polled by Reuters expect to have inched down to 220,000 in the week to Jan.
-4 from 222,000 in the comparable period.
-The jobless claims should give an indication of how healthy the U.S. job market is ahead of the more closely watched non-farm payrolls data due out on Friday.
+Elsewhere, the Hong Kong dollar strengthened further, rising to 7.7669 against the U.S. dollar, its highest since March 2017.
+Traders will be watching U.S. jobless claims, which economists polled by Reuters expect inched down to 220,000 in the week to Jan.
+4 from 222,000.
+The claims should give an indication of how healthy the U.S. job market is before non-farm payrolls data due out on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)